GabrielReisR/website_grr/content/about/main/index.md

 ---
 ## Configure page content in wide column
-title: "What I'm up to lately" # leave blank to exclude
+title: "A litte about me" # leave blank to exclude
 number_featured: 1 # pulling from mainSections in config.toml
-number_categories: 3 # set to zero to exclude
+number_categories: 5 # set to zero to exclude
 show_intro: true
 intro: |
-  Cultures clash as I adjust to the challenges of life in Paris while juggling my career, new friendships, and love life.
-Here is how to catch up with me lately!
+  I'm a curious 24-year old Brazilian that's been involved in academia for about 6 years.
+Currently I'm a MSc Student in Psychology looking to update and help the psychology field in developing and revising psychological methods.
+Moreover, I'm an advocate for open science and enjoy sharing what I learn.
+Also, lately I've been interested in network psychometrics.

+  On a more personal note, I love theater and music.
+Did a few gigs and plays as an actor/musician and my favorite play is Hamilton.

-show_outro: true
+show_outro: false
 outro: |
   <i class="fas fa-mug-hot pr2"></i>If my blog has helped you, you can [buy me a coffee](https://ko-fi.com/gabrielrr)!
 ---